 Nearly all airlines have switched to self-service check-in kiosks.
+Gate agents are there to help, but you must check yourself in for your flight and print your own boarding passes.
 If you have never used a self-service check-in kiosk before, here is what you will need to do the next time you go to the airport.

 When you reach the front of your airline’s check-in line, you will see a row of kiosks, which look like free-standing computer screens.
-Your airline will have an employee available to print out baggage tags and place your bags on the conveyor belt, but you will first need to check in for your flight at a kiosk.
+Your airline will have an employee available to help you attach baggage tags and place your bags on the conveyor belt, but you will first need to check-in for your flight at a kiosk.

 Walk up to an open kiosk.
 The kiosk will prompt you to identify yourself by inserting a credit card, typing in your flight confirmation code (locator number) or entering your frequent flyer number.
 Enter your identifying information using the touch screen.
 You will be able to touch a “clear” or “backspace” key if you make a mistake.

 Confirm Flight Information

 You should now see a screen which shows your name and air travel itinerary.
 You will be asked to confirm your flight information by touching an “OK” or “enter” button on the screen.

 Choose or Confirm Your Seats